This is a fun handwriting activity that incorporates fine motor skills with creativity while re-purposing otherwise forgotten items.

 Yesterday was a magical day at a pumpkin patch deep in the agricultural region of our area.
 The kids had a great time exploring the corn maze, feeding goats and catapulting rotten pumpkins.
 But alas, all great things must come to an end.
 On our hour long journey back home, my little one announced that he needed to make a restroom stop.
 We stopped at Burger King and although I avoid processed foods, I gave in and got L an order of fries.
-The cashier gave L a couple of those cool cardboard crowns to which he responded cool!
-After wearing it for a couple of hours I was ready to throw them into the trash and then thought better of it and decided to spray paint them with chalk paint and decorate them with wet chalk markers.
+The cashier gave L a couple of those cool cardboard crowns to which he responded, “Cool!”.
+After the kids were done wearing their crowns for a couple of hours I was ready to throw them into the trash and then thought better of it and decided to create a fun handwriting activity.
+So we spray painted the crowns with chalk paint and decorated them with wet chalk markers.

 I think they came out great and I’m excited to see where L’s imagination will take him with the new and improved Burger King crowns.
 He had lots of fun writing and drawing on them with chalk.
 He thought he was playing.
 There was no need to tell him that this is a handwriting activity.